Édouard Philippe: Early life and education

 Édouard Philippe, the son of French teachers, was born in Rouen in 1970 and grew up in a left-wing household.
 He has one sibling, a sister.
 He comes from a family of dockworkers, a profession in which members of his family are still employed.
 He grew up in a suburban neighbourhood in Rouen.
 He was at first a pupil at the Michelet School in Rouen before moving to Grand-Quevilly where he attended Jean-Texier College and later attending Lycée les Bruyères in Sotteville-lès-Rouen.

-He obtained his baccalauréat at the École de Gaulle-Adenauer in Bonn, and after a year in hypokhâgne, he studied at Sciences Po for three years and graduated in 1992, and later studied at the École nationale d'administration (ÉNA) from 1995 to 1997 (the "Marc Bloch cohort").
+Philippe obtained his baccalauréat at the École de Gaulle-Adenauer in Bonn, and after a year in hypokhâgne, he studied at Sciences Po for three years and graduated in 1992, and later studied at the École nationale d'administration (ÉNA) from 1995 to 1997 (the "Marc Bloch cohort").
 Philippe served as an artillery officer during his national service in 1994.
 He continued to serve in the operational reserve for several years afterwards.

-In his years at Sciences Po, he supported Michel Rocard and was influenced by him, identifying with the Rocardian and social democratic wings of the Socialist Party.
+In his years at Sciences Po, Philippe supported Michel Rocard and was influenced by him, identifying with the Rocardian and social democratic wings of the Socialist Party.
 His brief flirtation with the Socialists ended after Rocard was toppled from the leadership of the Socialist Party.
 After leaving the ÉNA in 1997, he went on to work at the Council of State, specialising in public procurement law.